hushmesh/slate/source/includes/_app_example.md

 meshApi.meshin()
 ```

-After successful app registration we can copy Mesh in button code example from our application page in [relying parties tool](https://developer.hushmesh.com/relying-party-registration)
+After successful app registration we&nbsp;can copy Mesh in&nbsp;button code example from our application page&nbsp;in [relying parties&nbsp;tool](https://developer.hushmesh.com/relying-party-registration).

-You can find all information about mesh in button in [mesh in section](http://developer.hushmesh.com/#meshin)
+You can find all information about mesh in&nbsp;button&nbsp;in [mesh in&nbsp;section](http://developer.hushmesh.com/#meshin).

-On Hushsafe.com we are using exactly the approach from the mesh in section
+On&nbsp;Hushsafe.com we&nbsp;are using exactly the approach from the mesh in&nbsp;section.

 ## Callback page